 Choose flat, in-town options or challenging mountain climbs for snowshoeing adventures.
 Andres Rodriguez

 Go for a peaceful walk in the woods on snowshoes along Park City’s trails.
 Choose flat, in-town options or challenging mountain climbs—depending on how much of a sweat you want to work up.
 Go with a guide to find the hidden trails and safely explore in darkness on a starlight tour.

 Low-impact and fun for all ages, ice skating is a family activity that’s a serious cardio workout.
 Skate the town’s only outdoor rink at Park City Mountain with festive music.
 No time limits or skate sessions mean you can stay as long as you like.
 When the weather’s dicey, skate away an afternoon at the indoor Olympic-sized skating rink at Park City Ice Arena.
 It’s open year-round and welcoming to all ages and abilities, but subject to event closures and rink rentals.

-You’ll have a blast sliding on snow at Gorgoza Park.
+You’ll have a blast sliding on snow at Woodward Park City.
 Sit on your tube and be towed to seven tubing lanes with varying difficulty levels, riding again and again without a tiring walk to the top.
 You’ll also find mini-snowmobiles for young kids to ride.
 For an after-dark adventure, try twilight tubing under the lights.

 5. SLEIGH RIDES